Jinjiang/vue-mark-display/README.md

 1. It's based on [marked](https://www.npmjs.com/package/marked).
 2. You can separate pages by horizon lines (`----`).
 3. You can use HTML comments for meta info of each slides.
 The format is like `<!-- key: value -->`.
 Here are all useful meta keys below:
+   - `background`: the background style of the slide
+   - `backgroundColor`: the background color of the slide
+   - `backgroundImage`: URL of the background image of the slide
-   - `color`: default font color of the slide
+   - `color`: the default font color of the slide
    - `style`: inline css text attached to the slide
-   - `backgroundImage`: background image of the stage when the current slide is shown
-   - `backgroundColor`: background color of the stage when the current slide is shown
-   - `background`: inline css text attached to the stage when the current slide is shown
+   - `stageBackground`: the background style attached to the stage when the current slide is shown

 Example: